jgrichardson/crypto_arbitrage/README.md

 * Python csv library: Support for CSV file reading and writing

 ## Usage
-To use this arbitrage application simply clone the repository and run the crypto_arbitrage.py script using the following command.
+To use this arbitrage application simply clone the repository and open the crypto_arbitrage.ipynb script in the Jupyter Lab application.

 ```python crypto_arbitrage.py```